Diets

 |---|---|---|---|---|

-| Hu T, et al. (Bazzano) 2012 · Am J Epidemiol | meta-analysis | tested-null | high | MA 23 RCTs n=2788: weight/waist reductions NOT significantly different LCD vs LFD |
+| Hu T, et al. (Bazzano) 2012 Β· Am J Epidemiol | meta-analysis | contradicts | high | MA 23 RCTs n=2788: weight/waist reductions NOT significantly different LCD vs LFD [DIRECTIONAL-NULL temper 2026-07-15: well-powered no-difference REFUTES a superiority claim -> contradicts, not tested-null] |

-| Gardner CD, et al. (DIETFITS) 2018 · JAMA | RCT | tested-null | high | RCT n=609 12mo: healthy-LC -5.3kg vs healthy-LF -6.0kg, NS; insulin-secretion 'responder' hypothesis failed |
+| Gardner CD, et al. (DIETFITS) 2018 Β· JAMA | RCT | contradicts | high | RCT n=609 12mo: healthy-LC -5.3kg vs healthy-LF -6.0kg, NS; insulin-secretion 'responder' hypothesis failed [DIRECTIONAL-NULL temper 2026-07-15: well-powered no-difference REFUTES a superiority claim -> contradicts, not tested-null] |

-| Bueno 2013 · Br J Nutr | meta-analysis | supports | moderate | MA of 13 RCTs >=12mo: VLCKD gave modestly greater long-term weight loss (~0.9 kg) than low-fat |
+| Bueno 2013 Β· Br J Nutr | meta-analysis | supports | moderate | MA of 13 RCTs >=12mo: VLCKD gave modestly greater long-term weight loss (~0.9 kg) than low-fat |

 Educational only, not medical advice.
 Grades and scores reflect published evidence weighted by study design and quality; see the methodology.